MelodicDrumstep/High-Performance-Algos-Data-Structures/binary_search/README.md

 This version performs better than the baseline for small input cases, and it performs worse for larger input cases.

 NOTE: Only for this version the compiler generates `cmov` instruction! i.e. the compiler failed to generate `cmov` for branchless opt1 and opt2.
-And this version outperformes the former two versions greatly.
+And this version outperforms the former two versions greatly.

 ```asm
 ; Branchless binary search (opt3)